List of Batman family enemies

 The Batman family enemies are a collection of supervillains appearing in American comic books published by DC Comics.
 These characters are depicted as adversaries of the superhero Batman and his allies.

-Since Batman first appeared in Detective Comics #27 (May 1939), his supporting cast has expanded to include other superheroes, and has become what is now called the "Batman family".
+Since Batman first appeared in Detective Comics #27 (May 1939), his supporting cast has expanded to include other superheroes, and has become what is now called the "Bat-family".
 As with most superheroes, a cast of recurring enemies to the Batman family have been introduced throughout the years, collectively referred to as Batman's "rogues gallery".
 Many characters from Batman's rogues gallery who are criminally insane become patients at Arkham Asylum after they are apprehended.

-The Batman family's rogues gallery has been well received, and is often considered to be one of the greatest superhero rogues galleries of all comic books.

 Supervillains and themed criminals

 The following fictional characters are listed in alphabetical order by the name of their supervillain persona.
-Each character's first appearance and brief biographies of each fictional character are also listed, pertaining to their fictional histories and characteristics in the DC Universe.
+Each character's first appearance and brief biographies of each fictional character are also listed, staying to their fictional histories and characteristics in the DC Universe.

 Sometimes more than one fictional character will share a supervillain persona.
 In those cases, the name of the character most associated with said supervillain identity will have their name in bold in their biography.